Pain and Pain Symptom Management for Michigan Nurses

 - Where is the pain located?

-- Does the pain radiate, and if so, where?
+- Does the pain radiate and, if so, where?

 - Does the pain feel like it travels/moves around?